Saemaul Undong: Criticism

-During the late 1960s and 1970s when the policy started being implemented under the regime of President Park, local traditions and beliefs were suppressed, akin to the Cultural Revolution in communist China which happened at the same time.
+During the late 1960s and 1970s when the policy started being implemented under the regime of President Park, local traditions and beliefs were discouraged or neglected.
 The movement Misin tapa undong ("to defeat the worship of gods"), also described as "movement to destroy superstition") reached its peak during the Saemaul Undong period.
-Old zelkova trees that had stood at village entrances and have traditionally served as guardian figures were cut down in order to erase "superstition".
-Practitioners of Korean shamanism were harassed, essentially destroying centuries old Korean traditions.
+Some of the zelkova trees that had stood at village entrances and have traditionally served as guardian figures were cut down in order to erase "superstition".
+However, it was largely depending on local leadership and authorities therefore not a nationwide policy.
+In fact, many of the villages still kept these trees during President Park's regime.